 The cornea is like a watch glass.
-Its absolute clarity is maintained by the back surface of the cornea which constantly pumps out water from the cornea to prevent water-logging and thus prevent corneal cloudiness.
-Assessment of this back layer is very important in corneal diagnosis
+Its absolute clarity is maintained by the back surface of the cornea which constantly pumps out water from the cornea to prevent water-logging and thus prevents corneal cloudiness.
+Assessment of this back layer is very important in corneal diagnosis.

 Different types of imaging

 Corneal Topography assesses the uniformity of the front surface of the cornea where most part of light refraction takes place in the eye.
 Its predecessor is the conventional keratometry which has been used for the last 100 years or so.
 However, with keratometry, the information was restricted to a small apical cap on the cornea.
 The corneal topography, on the other hand, assesses the whole of the corneal front surface generating an immense amount of data and the processing of this huge data became possible only after the advent of advanced computer processors and RAM.
 Corneal Placido Topographers measure geometrical corneal slope values.
 These values are converted into curvature values e.g. axial (sagittal) curvature or instantaneous (tangential) curvature, to generate a corneal power map.

 The prototype is the Orbscan topographer (a Placido-based and slit-scan topographer).